Press release from University of Pretoria/Sea Search – Namibian Dolphin Project

-In addition, most dolphins echolocate with clicks which cover a range of frequencies, from around 10 kHz to 200 kHz; however, these 13 species have shifted their echolocation signals to occur only in an incredibly high and narrow frequency band around 130 kHz (almost seven times higher than the 20 kHz upper limit of human hearing and even above the hearing limit of killer whales).
+In addition, most dolphins echolocate with clicks that cover a range of frequencies, from around 10 kHz to 200 kHz; however, these 13 species have shifted their echolocation signals to occur only in an incredibly high and narrow frequency band around 130 kHz (almost seven times higher than the 20 kHz upper limit of human hearing and even above the hearing limit of killer whales).
 These acoustic adaptations are thought to reflect a type of acoustic crypsis, meaning that they decrease the risk of being heard by predatory killer whales.

-Scientists from the Namibian Dolphin Project and University of Pretoria first started recording Heaviside’s dolphins in 2009 in Walvis Bay, Namibia.
+Scientists from the Namibian Dolphin Project and the University of Pretoria first started recording Heaviside’s dolphins in 2009 in Walvis Bay, Namibia.

-“When we first recorded the dolphins, we noticed unusual features to the sounds, which Morgan Martin has investigated further,” says Dr. Tess Gridley (now based at the University of Cape Town).
+“When we first recorded the dolphins, we noticed unusual features to the sounds, which Morgan Martin has investigated further,” says Dr Tess Gridley (now based at the University of Cape Town).